-The Karolinska Institute (KI) and DIS are pleased to announce a new co-funded annual fellowship opportunity to DIS alumni from Stockholm or Copenhagen to pursue graduate studies at KI.
+The Karolinska Institute (KI) and DIS are pleased to announce a new co-funded annual fellowship opportunity to DIS alumni from Copenhagen and Stockholm to pursue graduate studies at KI.

 The H. C. Ørsted Medal is a medal for outstanding writing of science for a popular audience over several years.
 This past September, it was awarded to DIS Copenhagen faculty member, Thomas Bolander.